orlandocaraballo/sei/outlines/33-routing-controllers-sinatra/33-routing-controllers-sinatra.md

 1. In your `app.rb` file, create a `get` route that responds to the `"/"` path and returns `"Hello human, are you ready for us robots to take over!? |8-D|"`.
 Test your website in the browser.
 2. Add a new `get` route in your `app.rb` file that responds to `"/sei"` and displays some custom text of your choosing
 3. Create a variable in your `app.rb` file after the `require "sinatra"` statement but before the `get "/"` statement that sets the constant `NAME` equal to your name.
 Now add yet another `get` route in your `app.rb` file that responds to `"/my_name"` that displays the test `"Hello, my name is [your name here]"` where `"[your name here]"` is replaced with the value of the variable.
-4. Create a variable storing a list of `names` with the following values `"edward elric (alchemist / pokemon master)", "ronnie the html G.O.A.T", "team rocket", "yorvin the dominican", "marria the edgecase queen"` in your `app.rb` file.
+4. Create a variable storing a list of `names` with the following values `"reynaldo steady hands", "garth the time traveler", "franklin the no sleep machine", "pablo the low key senior dev", "richard who does it differently"` in your `app.rb` file.
 Write some code to display all their names in a new `get` route of your choosing.

 ### Longer Exercise